 Let’s take a closer look at them so you can decide with confidence which algorithm best fits the business needs for your consortium.

 Geth is an open source blockchain protocol implementing the standard Ethereum specification plus other useful features such as a pluggable consensus engine.
 Geth is among the most widely used implementations of Ethereum nodes.
 It supports both the standard DAG based Proof-of-Work consensus and Proof-of-Authority (PoA) consensus with its implementation called Clique.

 The Geth nodes in the Kaleido platform are based on release version v1.8.27 stable.

-Quorum is an open source blockchain protocol specially designed for use in a private blockchain network, where there is only a single member owning all the nodes, or, a consortium blockchain network, where multiple members each own a portion of the network.
+Quorum is another open source blockchain protocol specially designed for use in a private blockchain network, where there is only a single member owning all the nodes, or, a consortium blockchain network, where multiple members each own a portion of the network.
 Quorum is derived from Ethereum by modifying the Geth client.
 The latest release as of the writing of this blog is 2.2.3 based on Geth 1.8.27.

 Some of the key features of Quorum include:

-Some of the unique features in Pantheon:
+Some of the unique features in Besu: